Are Daily Standups Inefficient?

 Let’s dive further to explore it in detail and various formats that you may consider.

-What are daily standups?
+What are Daily Standups?

 Daily standups are brief meetings where team members share updates about their progress and discuss blockers.
 The aim is to sync teams with the projects and it usually last for 15 minutes or less.